-The human form plays an erotic hide and seek by emerging from and disappearing into the painting.
+My paintings explore ideas of sexuality, intimacy and desire from a feminine perspective.
+The human form plays a hide and seek by emerging from and disappearing into the painting.
 Linear forms and large blocks of color challenge the surface and depth of space the figures inhabit.
 Subjects are often cropped, highlighting moments of heightened sensation.

 The paintings explore intimacy through the presence of touch.
 The relationship one has with oneself and others is always at the forefront of my work.
-These relationships can often be calm, ambiguous, pleasurable, or joyful.
+These relationships can often be calm, ambiguous, pleasurable, or tumultuous.

 In my work, the substance of paint becomes an analogy for the body.
 Paint is used as a metaphor to create a skin of human experience.
 I employ a wide variety of media and processes – pouring, bleeding and dyeing the canvas.
 I like to think of the unpredictable nature of paint as being a parallel to one’s life.
-An element of chance is an important part of my process.
+An element of chance is an important part of my work .